Hilton Dhaka

 Hilton Dhaka is a Hilton brand hotel located at Gulshan Avenue in Dhaka, Bangladesh.
 The building is topped off, and the hotel is expected to open by 2025.
-At the estimated height of 108 metres, it will be one of the tallest buildings in Dhaka, and the tallest hotel building in Bangladesh.
+At the estimated height of 152 or 152.4 metres, it will be one of the tallest buildings in Dhaka, and the tallest hotel building in Bangladesh.
 The building has 34 floors, including a 5-floor underground basement.